 Publications

-Testing the Validity of the Child-Rearing Authoritarianism Scale in a Non-Western Context: Evidence from Mass and Elite Surveys in Russia (with Eduard Ponarin and Sharon Rivera; International Journal of Public Opinion Research, 2023; https://doi.org/10.1093/ijpor/edad005)
+The Child-Rearing Scale as a Measure of Authoritarianism in a Non-Western Context: Evidence from Mass and Elite Surveys in Russia (with Eduard Ponarin and Sharon Rivera; International Journal of Public Opinion Research, 2023; https://doi.org/10.1093/ijpor/edad005)

 Estimating and Using Individual Marginal Component Effects from Conjoint Experiments (Political Analysis, 2022; https://doi.org/10.1017/pan.2021.4)